harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 - **cognitive theories**, where meaning is the link between linguistic expressions and human mental constructs (cfr. intension, sense)
   - advantages: allow to talk about hypothetical situations and to communicate our internal experience
   - disadvantage: non rigorous, informal way to describe mental structures etc.
+- **pragmatic theories**, where meaning is determined by social interactions and things we "do" by using language (e.g. making promises)

 ## Compositional semantics